A 5-stage run or quick-pace jog for 87 kilometers with over 6,000 m of climbing on the Dolomites’ Alta Via #1.

 Arrival in Alta Badia: meet at the Hotel in Alta Badia for dinner and general briefing with your tour escort.
 Dinner and overnight stay in hotel in Badia.

-1st day: warm up run, visiting the most panoramic spots of Alta Badia.
+1st day: warm up run, visiting the most scenic views of Alta Badia.
 Dinner and overnight stay in hotel in Badia.

 2nd day: approx. 9,5 km (5,9 miles) with +980 m (3220 feet) elevation gain.; 320 m (1050 feet) elevation loss

-Transfer to the Braies Lake and begin Trail Running.
-You will end the run at the Natural Park of Sennes.
+Transfer to the Braies Lake and begin the hut-to-hut portion of your Trail Running trip.
+You will end the run in Sennes Natural Park.
 Dinner and overnight stay in a hut.

 3rd day: approx. 22,5 km (14 miles) with +1.600 m (5250 feet) e. g.; -1.050 m (3400 feet) e.l.